President of Latvia: Elections and inauguration

-The president is elected in the first round if he receives the absolute majority of the total number of deputies, i.e. 51 votes out of 100.
+An individual receiving the absolute majority of the total number of deputies in the first round is elected president.

-In case of failure, another round is organized with the same candidates or different ones, and under the same conditions.
-If no one is elected, others rounds are held until a candidate receives 51 votes and becomes President of Latvia.
+If no one is elected in the first round, another round is organized with the same candidates or different ones, and under the same requirements to receive an absolute majority of votes.
+If no one is still elected after the second round, additional rounds are held minus the least voted candidate in the previous one, until a candidate receives 51 votes and becomes President of Latvia.
 The president of the Saeima chairs the electoral college.

 At the first sitting of the Saeima held after the election of the president, the president, on assuming office, shall take the following solemn oath: “I swear that all of my work will be dedicated to the welfare of the people of Latvia.
 I will do everything in my power to promote the prosperity of the Republic of Latvia and all who live here.
 I will hold sacred and will observe the Constitution of Latvia and the laws of the State.
-I will act justly towards all and will fulfil my duties conscientiously.”.
+I will act justly towards all and will fulfil my duties conscientiously.”